Voltron: Lego

 In August 2017, Lego announced that a forthcoming Lego Ideas set based upon classic Voltron will be placed into production.
 The set was released on August 1, 2018, coinciding with the final seasons of Voltron: Legendary Defender.

 Other merchandise

 Privateer Press released a Voltron: Defender of the Universe expansion set for their Monsterpocalypse battle miniatures game series in 2010.

 In 2012, Voltron was shown in MetLife's "Everyone" commercial during Super Bowl XLVI.

+In 2023, 4 Hands Brewing Company, based in WEP LLC's hometown of St. Louis, launched a six-part, two-year licensed series of Voltron-themed beers, each "volume" a collaboration with a different craft brewery.

 Video games

 Voltron: Defender of the Universe (2011)

 In December 2009, Sony Pictures Home Entertainment announced the first ever Voltron video game would be released on mobile phones in the US, including the iPhone.
 The game would have 30 levels and 6 acts, isometric gameplay and gamers will command robot lions to traverse the galaxy and take on King Zarkon's evil droid armies.
 In 2011, Voltron: Defender of the Universe, produced by THQ and Behaviour Interactive, was developed for home console play.
 A 1-5 player co-op game, it was released on November 29, 2011, for the PlayStation Network and November 30, 2011, for the Xbox Live Arcade.
 The First Trailer has been announced on IGN.com and tentatively priced at $10.
 Players will be able fight as the individual lions in an overhead shooter style gameplay to then form Voltron to take on Robeasts in a fighter style combat.